 The Sony X900F is a great 4k TV with impressive picture quality, especially in a dark room due to the high native contrast ratio and full array local dimming support.
 The TV excels at HDR as it can produce bright, vivid highlights.
 Motion handling is also excellent due to the fast response time and ability to flicker the backlight to clear up motion.
-The only main negative is the narrow viewing angle, so the best image quality is reserved for those directly in front of the TV.
+The main negative is the narrow viewing angle, so the best image quality is reserved for those directly in front of the TV.

-Great TV for a range of usages.
+The Sony X900F is a great TV for a range of usages.
 High contrast ratio and local dimming results in great dark scene performance for watching movies in a dark room.
 Input lag is low, especially at 4k, and motion handling is excellent which is great for gaming.
 The TV can produce bright, saturated highlights for HDR.
-Unfortunately, the image degrades when viewed at an angle.See our Mixed Usage recommendations
+Unfortunately, the image degrades when viewed at an angle.

-Great movie performance.
+Great movie performance for the X900F.
 Blacks are deep and uniform, with local dimming to improve dark scenes.
 The picture quality is great and colors are accurate out-of-the-box.
-24p movies are displayed smoothly, which is good.See our Movies recommendations
+24p movies are displayed smoothly, which is good.

 Great for watching TV in a bright room.
-Image gets bright which helps to overcome ambient glare, and the reflection handling is impressive.
+The image on the XBR55X900F gets bright which helps to overcome ambient glare, and the reflection handling is impressive.
 Picture quality is also great.
-Unfortunately, the Android smart platform isn't as good as the competition and the image degrades when viewed at an angle.See our TV Shows recommendations
+Unfortunately, the Android smart platform isn't as good as the competition and the image degrades when viewed at an angle.

 HDR movies look great.
 The Sony X900F supports HDR10 and Dolby Vision.
-The picture quality is great, with a high native contrast ratio and good uniformity, and the TV can create bright, vivid highlights for HDR.See our HDR Movies recommendations
+The picture quality is great, with a high native contrast ratio and good uniformity, and the TV can create bright, vivid highlights for HDR.

 Great for gaming in HDR, such as with the Xbox One X or PS4 Pro.
 Input lag is low at 4k, and motion handling is excellent so fast-paced games feel responsive.
-The TV supports HDR10 and can produce bright, saturated highlights thanks to the high peak brightness and wide color gamut.See our HDR Gaming recommendations
+The X900F supports HDR10 and can produce bright, saturated highlights thanks to the high peak brightness and wide color gamut.

 Great TV for PC use.
-The TV feels responsive thanks to low input lag and excellent motion handling.
-It supports chroma 4:4:4 for clear text across all backgrounds but unfortunately, the viewing angle is poor, so the edges of the screen darken when viewed from up-close.See our PC Monitor recommendations
+The X900F feels responsive thanks to low input lag and excellent motion handling.
+It supports chroma 4:4:4 for clear text across all backgrounds but unfortunately, the viewing angle is poor, so the edges of the screen darken when viewed from up-close.

 Footprint of the 55" TV stand: 39.2" x 10.6"

-The borders of the TV are quite thin, and look good.
+The borders of the TV are quite thin and look good.
 They look almost identical to other Sony TVs.

-The build quality of the X900F is good, and although the TV is almost entirely plastic, it does feel well constructed and solid.
+The build quality of the X900F is good, and although the TV is almost entirely plastic, it does feel well-constructed and solid.

 Very similar performance to the Samsung Q8FN.
 The X900F has deeper black levels, but there is more visible blooming.

-When set to 'High', the feature is very good at limiting blooming and keeping a good overall black level, but on some occasions, it may be a bit too aggressive, as small highlights can get dimmed on fast movements.
+When set to 'High', the feature is very good at limiting blooming and keeping a good overall black level, but on some occasions, it may be a bit too aggressive as small highlights can get dimmed on fast movements.
 Therefore, if you notice this behavior, you can set it the 'Medium', and it should behave more conservatively.

-Out of the box, the accuracy of the Sony X900F is excellent, and for most people, this TV could be used right away without the need for any calibration.
+Out of the box, the accuracy of the X900F is excellent, and for most people, this TV could be used right away without the need for any calibration.